 Activation functions are the non-linear gateways in your neural networks, enabling them to learn complex patterns.
-If you're familiar with using activations in Keras, you'll find that PyTorch offers similar capabilities, though with its own conventions for application.
-This section explores how activation functions are implemented and used in PyTorch, drawing comparisons to their Keras counterparts.
+If you are familiar with using activations in Keras, you will find that PyTorch offers similar capabilities, though with its own conventions for application.
+Activation functions are implemented and used in PyTorch, and comparisons are drawn to their Keras counterparts.

 In Keras, you typically specify activation functions in one of two ways: